 CHIPS/Q provides educational and support/consultation services in health informatics and health IT in general, and in the areas of clinical decision support, electronic health records, and ICD-10 in particular.

-Curriculum Development and Training
+Curriculum Development and Training:

-UAB was one of five universities funded by the Office of the National Coordinator for Health Information Technology to collaborate on the development of a national health information technology curriculum.
-To date the curriculum materials have been accessed by educators from over 70 countries on 6 continents.
+UAB was one of five universities funded by the Office of the National Coordinator for Health Information Technology (ONC) to collaborate on the development of a national health information technology curriculum.
+To date the curriculum materials have been accessed by educators from all 50 states and over 100 countries on 6 continents.
 CHIPS/Q faculty and staff were the leaders of UAB’s efforts in this area and are prepared to develop curricula and conduct training to meet other needs for HIT curriculum materials.
-Activities in this area include:

-Provide advice and consultation to Boston University on the development of an online health informatics curriculum for clinical and translational scientists.
+- Provide advice and consultation to Boston University on the development of an online health informatics curriculum for clinical and translational scientists.

 CHIPS/Q conducts a variety of health Informatics and health IT continuing education programs.
 Current programs include: